UAlaska-IT/http_platform/README.md

 This cookbook does not constrain its dependencies because it is intended as a utility library.
 It should ultimately be used within a wrapper cookbook.

+Note:

+Version 2 of this cookbook requires [apache2 cookbook](https://github.com/sous-chefs/apache2) >= 6.0.
+To support older apache2 versions, use version 1 of this cookbook.

 ## Resources

 This cookbook provides no custom resources.